Casimir Ehrnrooth: Kaukas

 Casimir Ehrnrooth succeeded his maternal relatives as President and CEO of Kaukas paper factory, in small town of Lauritsala (annexed to Lappeenranta in 1967), Southern Karelia in 1962; and he served there for a long time.

 Casimir Ehrnroth was successor of Jacob von Julin (1906–1987) as CEO of Kaukas paper factory.
 He was Jacob von Julin’s sister's son.
 Casimir Ehrnrooth was selected in the Kaukas Board of Directors in 1954 and as CEO in 1967.

 In 1985, he arranged the merger between Kymi-Strömberg industrial corporation and his Kaukas, becoming President and Chairman of the new conglomerate, Kymmene Corporation, in which position he served until retirement.
 As such, Casimir Ehrnrooth was in the late 1980s and early 1990s the top businessman and decision-maker of Finnish forest industry, a branch most important to overall Finnish economy.
 His influence was felt in several governmental policies of Finland, such as some devaluations of currency.

 Union Bank and Nokia Corporation

 As side occupation, he also served in the council of Union Bank, and as chairman of Nokia Corporation (1992–1999), a company which just in those years rose to position of a worldwide developer of telecommunications devices.

 Ehrnrooth lived in Helsinki retired from daily business.
-He also owned Vanantaka manor, in Janakkala, Tavastia Proper, Finland.
+He also owned Vanantaka manor, in Janakkala, Kanta-Häme, Finland.